linzhangUCA/4421tpl-odyssey/README.md

 The starting point and destination is illustrated in the diagrams below.
 To test the navigation is successful or not, your robot needs to deliver a cup of coffee to the front desk in the office.

+- The floor plan for the interested area in Lewis Science Center is shown below.
 ![path](figures/lsc_nav_floorplan.png)

+- A roughly measured floor dimensions is illustrated below.
 ![dimensions](figures/lsc_nav_dimensions.png)

 ## Objectives